jeremytammik/StringSearch/StringSearch/ReadMe.txt

 Installation
 ------------
-The following steps are for using the plugin with Revit 2013.
+The following steps are for using the plugin with Revit 2014.

 1. If you are using Vista or Windows 7, first check whether the zip file needs to be unblocked.
 Right-click on the zip file and select "Properties".
 If you see an "Unblock" button, then click it.

 2. Copy the plugin module "ADNPlugin-StringSearch.dll" and the add-in manifest file "ADNPlugin-StringSearch.addin" to one of the following
 locations:

-For Windows XP:

-  C:\Documents and Settings\<your login>\Application Data\
-    Autodesk\Revit\Addins\2013
+  C:\Users\<your login>\AppData\Roaming\Autodesk\Revit\Addins\2014

 or

-  C:\Documents and Settings\All Users\Application Data\
-    Autodesk\Revit\Addins\2013

-The first location will make the plugin available for your use only, while the second is for all users of your computer.

-** Note: The first location is recommended if you have security permission issues (e.g., when UAC is turned on).

-For Vista/Windows 7:

-  C:\Users\<your login>\AppData\Roaming\Autodesk\Revit\Addins\2013

-or

-  C:\ProgramData\Autodesk\Revit\Addins\2013
+  C:\ProgramData\Autodesk\Revit\Addins\2014

 The first location will make the plugin available for your use only, while the second is for all users of your computer.

 ** Note: The first location is recommended if you have security permission issues (e.g., when UAC is turned on).

 If you decide on a different location for the DLL, please modify the following line in the add-in manifest file